-The grinding portion of this course will start you out at the beginning with grinding terminology, machine types, control names and functions, and processes.
-The related grinding information - grinding theory, tooling, safety, and work holding will be taught.
-This course will result in the learner being able to set up and operate a surface grinding machine to perform simple grinding operation to typical grinding tolerances.
+This course will result in the learner being able to set up and operate a surface-grinding machine to perform simple grinding operation to typical grinding tolerances.
 The purpose of this activity is to introduce the student to the terminology, math, tools, and techniques for cutting gears.
 Gear cutting, besides being a specialized machining operation, is an occupational discipline in itself.
 That is, students may find they would like to cut gears as a career.
-It is a highly specialized process, therefore, it is only possible for a student to get an introduction.
-This introduction should prepare the student adequately for a job entry-level position.
+It is a highly specialized process; therefore, it is only possible for a student to get an introduction.
+This introduction should prepare the student adequately for an entry-level position.
+Prerequisite: 444-305 Milling Fundamentals